Blobfolio/blob-mimes/README.md

 Optional modules include:

  * `php-mbstring`: multi-byte support;
- * `fileinfo`: derive "true" file type from contents;
+ * `php-fileinfo`: derive "true" file type from contents;
- * `iconv`: UTF-8 support if you have not installed via Composer or are not running WordPress
+ * `php-iconv`: UTF-8 support if you have not installed via Composer or are not running WordPress

 The standalone build script requires a Unix environment (e.g. Linux, OS X, BSD...) and PHP CLI v7.0+ with the following modules: